abubakar20-02/GoldFolio/README.md

 <br><br><br>
 <p>
  <img align= right width= 600 src="https://github.com/abubakar20-02/GoldFolio/blob/master/Images/Settings.png">
-The user can select their desired gold unit, decimal points and minimum profit margins which will be applied to the entire application.
-Update frequency determines how quickly gold rate are fetched and updated.
+At the heart of GoldFolio is the promise of a personalized experience tailored to your unique investing preferences.
+Define your interaction with the application by selecting your preferred gold unit, the number of decimal points for precision, and the minimum profit margins that resonate with your investment goals.
+Additionally, adjust the update frequency to regulate how swiftly the gold rates are fetched and updated.
+GoldFolio, in essence, molds itself around your investing style, ensuring an engaging and custom-fit experience throughout your gold investment journey.
   <br clear="right"/>
   <br><hr><br><br>
 </p>